 - Red & green food coloring

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Line a cookie sheet with foil or spray with non-stick spray.

-Press down on each biscuit with your hands, making them bigger and flatter.
+- Press down on each biscuit with your hands, making them bigger and flatter.

-Pinch a small portion of the dough and stretch outward just a bit to form the stem of your pumpkin.
+- Pinch a small portion of the dough and stretch outward just a bit to form the stem of your pumpkin.

-Add 1 drop of red food coloring into a small bowl with the egg and mix well to turn the egg wash orange.
+- Add 1 drop of red food coloring into a small bowl with the egg and mix well to turn the egg wash orange.
 Brush the orange egg wash over the entire face of the pumpkin.

-Add some green food coloring to a paper towel and dab the stem to turn them green.
+- Add some green food coloring to a paper towel and dab the "stems" to turn them green

 - Bake for 12-15 minutes or until heated through and the biscuits aren't doughy.